 The Witness is a modern take on a classic genre of spiritual works pioneered by the likes of Kahlil Gibran.
 It dances between playful verses, thoughtful stories, and contemplative poems that are not only pleasing sensually, but a call for deeper contemplation of life.

-The Witness is a way to describe a state of awareness that, through stories, is sometimes human, sometimes plant, sometimes inanimate, but always present and always deepening in awareness of self—inviting the reader to join in the experience through meditative practices.
+The Witness is a way to describe a state of awareness that, through stories, is sometimes creature, sometimes inanimate, but always present and always deepening in awareness of self—inviting the reader to join in the experience through meditative practices.

 Interested in a free sample of the book?
 Enter your email address below to get a download link!

 I have thoroughly enjoyed this book.
 A wide variety of words come to mind as part of my description: insightful, contemplative, reflective, motivating and inspirational.
 The book is well organized and has a wide variety of thoughts and subjects.
 I find that I can feel the authentic thought of the author, his struggles, his revelation, his process.
 His style allows the reader to see themselves as well.
 I also appreciate the suggested exercises in the third part of the book that allows the reader to go deeper at their own pace.
 There is definitely something in this for everyone.